dok404/FurnitureReformer/README.md

 The reason it is called "Furniture Reformer" because it aims to tackle two problems regarding how people perceive furniture:

-1. Reforming Furniture: This interpretation emphasizes the project's focus on extending the lifespan of existing furniture.
-It suggests the website provides users with guides for repairs, refurbishing, and maintenance, essentially "reforming" their furniture to give it a second life.
+1. Reforming Furniture: This interpretation emphasizes the project's focus on extending the lifespan of existing furniture, providing users with guides for repairs, refurbishing, and maintenance, essentially "reforming" their furniture to give it a second life.

-2. Reforming the Furniture Industry: This interpretation takes a broader view.
-It suggests the project aims to reform how people interact with furniture, promoting responsible disposal, encouraging reuse and affordability, and potentially creating a more sustainable furniture ecosystem.
+2. Reforming the Furniture Industry: This interpretation takes a broader view, aiming to reform how people interact with furniture, promoting responsible disposal, encouraging reuse and affordability, and potentially creating a more sustainable furniture ecosystem.

 ## Why Furniture Reformer?